 A Final Note

-I want to be careful here.
-This article is not a claim that we’ve solved AI ethics.
-We haven’t.
+This article is not a claim that we have solved AI ethics.
+We have not.
 Nobody has.
-The field is moving faster than any governance framework can fully contain.
+The field moves faster than any governance framework can fully contain.

 What I can say is this: we started.
 We classified.
 We trained.
 We signed.
 We built the infrastructure.
 We wrote the tests.
 We measured the results.